Absecon, New Jersey: Local government

 Absecon operates under the City form of New Jersey municipal government.
 The city is one of 15 municipalities (of the 564) statewide that use this traditional form of government.
 The governing body is comprised of the Mayor and the seven-member City Council.
 The mayor is elected to a four-year term of office.
-The City Council is comprised of six members elected from the city's two wards to three-year terms on a staggered basis, with one seat from each ward up for election each year, along with one member elected at-large to a four-year term in office, all of whom are elected on a partisan basis as part of the November general election.
+The City Council includes six members elected from the city's two wards to three-year terms on a staggered basis, with one seat from each ward up for election each year, along with one member elected at-large to a four-year term in office, all of whom are elected on a partisan basis as part of the November general election.

-As of 2025, the Mayor of Absecon is Democrat Kimberly Horton, the first female mayor in the town's history, serving a term of office ending December 31, 2024.
-Members of the Absecon City Council are Council President Elizabeth J. "Betty" Howell (D, 2023; Ward 1), Donald "Butch" Burroughs (D, 2023; Ward 2), Sandy Shenk Cain (D, 2024; Ward 2), Caleb N. Cavileer (D, 2022; Ward 2), Nicholas L. LaRotonda (R, 2024; Ward 1), Stephen Light (D, 2025; At Large) and Donna Poley (D, 2022; Ward 1. appointed to fill an unexpired term).
+As of 2025, the Mayor of Absecon is Republican Thomas A. Marrone, serving a term of office ending December 31, 2028.
+Members of the Absecon City Council are Council President Nicholas L. LaRotonda (R, 2026; Ward 1), Linda Evans (R, 2027; Ward 2), Alexander C. Clark IV (R, 2026; Ward 1), Richard DeRose (R, 2025; Ward 2), Stephen S. Light (R, 2025; At Large) and Christine Parker (R, 2026; Ward 2).
+The person to fill in Mayor Thomas A. Marrone's Ward 1 seat has yet to be determined.

-In September 2021, the City Council selected Donna Poley to fill the Ward 1 seat expiring in December 2022 that had been held by Keith C. Bennett until he resignedf from office.
+In September 2021, the City Council selected Donna Poley to fill the Ward 1 seat expiring in December 2022 that had been held by Keith C. Bennett until he resigned from office.

 In February 2019, the City Council appointed Ward 2 councilmember Kimberley Horton to fill the mayoral seat expiring in December 2020 that had been held by John Armstrong until he resigned from office.
 Horton served on an interim basis until the November 2019 general election when he was elected to serve the balance of the term of office.
 Later that month, Caleb Cavileer was chosen to fill Horton's vacant Ward 2 seat expiring in December 2020.
 In the November 2019 general election, Cavileer ran for and won a full three-year term and Butch Burroughs was elected to serve the balance of Horton's council term of office, while Horton was elected to complete the mayoral term.

 Following the death of Ward 1 Councilmember Donald E. Camp in February 2016, Patrick Sheeran was selected from three candidates nominated by the Republican municipal committee and appointed to fill the vacant seat expiring in December 2016.